“A great place to learn, where Kids Matter Most!”

 Franklin-Simpson High School - West Campus: 5 certified, 23 students, 4.6:1

-To be a world-class educational system empowering all students to graduate LIFE-READY - academically and socially prepared for college and/or careers!
+To be a world-class educational system empowering all students to graduate LIFE-READY!

-To develop each child to their fullest potential and prepare them for the next level of life!
+To develop all children to their fullest potential and prepare them for the next level of life!

 KSBA Board Policy